 What compression fractures might mean for you

 The necessary treatment for your compression fracture will largely depend on your symptoms and the type of fracture you have sustained.

 Not everyone who experiences a spinal fracture will have symptoms of pain.
 Some people may not notice anything wrong at all, while others may have tremendous amounts of pain, as well as pain or numbness radiating to the arms or legs.
 Fractures that are not painful may go unnoticed until they heal over time.

 Painful fractures should be examined by a professional to determine the severity and the fracture type.
 If you have a wedge or crush fracture, physical therapy and/or chiropractic treatment may help alleviate pain and strengthen the back to prevent deformity and destabilization.
 If you have a burst fracture, you may require surgery to remove bone fragments and stabilize the spine.

-If you believe you’ve suffered a spinal compression fracture, visit Posture Works in San Francisco, CA and Denver, CO for an examination.
-Our spinal experts can help identify the problem and create a Chiropractic BioPhysics (CBP) treatment plan to potentially mitigate pain and promote healing.
+If you believe you’ve suffered a spinal compression fracture, visit Posture Works for an examination.
+Our spinal experts in San Francisco can help identify the problem and create a Chiropractic BioPhysics (CBP) treatment plan to potentially mitigate pain and promote healing.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.